Introduction

 - Sends an

-byte. - Waits for a
+EOTbyte. - Waits for a

-byte.
+NAKbyte.
 If a different byte is received, the sender errors out. - Sends a second

-byte. - Waits for an
+EOTbyte. - Waits for an

-byte.
+ACKbyte.
 If a different byte is received, the sender errors out.

 To end the transmission, the receiver performs the following after

-receiving the first EOT
+receiving the first EOT:

 - Sends a

-byte. - Waits for a second
+NAKbyte. - Waits for a second

-byte.
+EOTbyte.
 If a different byte is received, the receiver cancels the transfer. - Sends an

 Implementing XMODEM